chenxr35/RL-SLAM/README.md

 Find following packages inside the downloaded package, place them inside the /src folder in your workspace:
 init_shutdown_world, my_turtlebot2_training, rrt_exploration_tutorials, velocity_shift
 And then compile using catkin_make.
+Note: codes inside my_turtlebot2_training package is written in python, do not forget to make them executable programs by chmod +x

 Create a python3 virtual environment named py37:
 $ conda create -n py37 python=3.7